ActianCorp/integration-platform-docs/docs/_integration-manager/camel-routes/camel-route-local.md

 The File Folder Listner can be configured with Camel route and its typically consists of a series of processing steps that are connected in a linear sequence.

 ## Route Configuration

-Note that the File Folder Listener Service must be restarted for any configuration changes to take effect.
-Make sure you have already completed: File Folder Listener Authorization

 **routes-prototype.xml**
 (ProgramDataDirectory)/Actian/FileFolderListener/conf/routes-prototype.xml